Lecture at the University of Montpellier on the topic of depression: “From the blues to mental disability: what is the reality?”

 By invitation only

-Registration to attend the conference is mandatory.
+Registration is required to attend the conference.

-Registration closes on Monday, November 14, 2022.
+The registration deadline is Monday, November 14, 2022.

 Practical information: